Enrollment

 Syntax

-The basic syntax to create a line chart in R is −
+The basic syntax to create a line chart in R is −plot(v,type,col,xlab,ylab)Following is the description of the parameters used −

-· col is used to give colors to both the points and lines.
+col is used to give colors to both the points

 Example